AlfredoSystems/SwerveXRP-MicroPython/README.md

 IMPORTANT: This code is a WIP. use at your own peril!

-This code is incomplete.
 Right now each module can rotate and translate very well (what I consider the hard part) but all the modules rotate and translate the same, so the robot itself still can't rotate!
 I will find a few hours sometime eventually to figure out the final bit of fun vector math.

 ## Notes ##